ezrarag/ready-aim-go-website-for-deploy/API_SETUP.md

 4. Check your Slack channels for the messages

 ### **Revenue Data**:
-1. The system will automatically fall back to mock data if the Edge Function fails
+1. The system will automatically fall back to mock data if the Cloud Function fails
-2. No configuration needed - it will work with or without the Edge Function
+2. No configuration needed - it will work with or without the Cloud Function

 ---